For our second OFAM 2001 classical outing,

 , a piece well-suited to the rhythmic spirit of our adventure.
 Then our first train ride -- the world premiere of

 From Chama to Cumbres Pass by Steam

 for orchestra, jazz band, Hammond B3 organ...and locomotive!
 We think you'll enjoy the ride.
 The first half ends in Europe, with a selection that might seem at first blush a curious choice for a program dedicated to rhythm, trains and the age of machines.
 But while Maurice Ravel's 1928 Bolero

 was commissioned for a ballet about a Spanish dancer in a bar and although it has ever since been associated with, well, "the sensual", Ravel always insisted that the work was inspired in fact by the sounds and cadences of a factory.
 We can probably take him at face value on this: Bolero

 is certainly not a bolero, and more than one contemporary slyly noted the piece's similarly to Serge Prokofiev's 1927 mechanistic, factory-inspired ballet piece "The Steel Step" ( Le pas d'acier

 ), the premiere of which Ravel certainly attended and which was part of the spate of mid-1920s "machine-age" compositions that began with Antheil's Ballet mécanique

 .
 Ravel bore with Bolero's

-"sensual spanish dance" treatment at its premiere, dismissed the piece as not having much going for it anyway, and hoped that someday it might be staged in a fashion sympathetic with how it was concieved.
+"sensual Spanish dance" treatment at its premiere, dismissed the piece as not having much going for it anyway, and hoped that someday it might be staged in a fashion sympathetic with how it was conceived.
 After his death, his brother succeeded in doing just that -- complete with factory backdrop!
 We will not impose the backdrop on you, but we do invite you to approach Bolero

 this evening with a fresh mental image...